PetaVision/OpenPV/docs/doxygen/src/install_aws.md

 - S3: Simple Storage Service
    + Long term shared storage.
 We don't have file io access to S3; everything must be downloaded/uploaded through https or AWS CLI.
 Databases and checkpoints will be stored here.

-There exists a PetaVision AMI that has everything set up for PetaVision on GPUs.
+There exists a PetaVision AMI called 'PetaVision Public AMI' that has everything set up for PetaVision on GPUs.
 Additionally, the following software is installed on the image:
 - Octave
 - Python
 - ffmpeg